Text and photos: Peter Mann

 “We are,” they say, “a very small charity which saves redundant historic churches.

-“We now own nearly 60 former places of worship, half in England, half in Wales, which we preserve as peaceful spaces for visitors and the local community to enjoy.
+“We now own sixty former places of worship, half in England, half in Wales, which we preserve as peaceful spaces for visitors and the local community to enjoy.
 Most are medieval, and all of them are listed.”

 To become a ‘Friend’, the annual individual membership is £30.00 and ‘Household’ £50.00; life membership is £1,000.
 Membership includes two, very informative 60+ page magazines each year about the FoFC’s activities in England and Wales – and much else.